karlsve/CardsAgainstHumanity/README.md

 A simple CardsAgainstHumanity implementation in python to act as a websocket server for a corresponding AngularJS App.

 ## wgl.py
-This is the websocket and database handling implementation.
+This is the websocket implementation.

 Sample usage
 ```python